 Pickings are rather good.
 There are plenty of schools of all variety: government, private, international and all the well-known language school mills.
 Pay is 30K- 150K (top tier internationals can be found in Rangsit), but I would say that 38K is the average for this area.
 It's also very easy to pick up private students or take on extra weekend work if you're that way inclined.

 James - Plentiful, I'd say your best bet would be the private schools of which there are many.
 Unless the previous poster was thinking of Harrow Intl School (which isn't in Rangsit) there are no 150,000 baht a month jobs here.

 How far from Bangkok or civilization?

-There is also the 538 bus, which only costs 24 baht but it can take up to two hours to get into town.
+There is also the 538 bus, which is cheap but it can take up to two hours to get into town.
 There is also a train that is super cheap and frequent.
-I think it takes about 40 minutes or so for the cost of 15 baht or something silly.
+I think it takes about 40 minutes or so for a ludicrously low price.

 What's the place like for nightlife, eating out etc?